fernanda-palacios/pizza-parlour-cli/README.md

 ### Setup
 - `pip install -r requirements.txt` install dependencies
-- `python3 -m pip install --editable .` for CLI app to work with the entry point of 'CLI'
+- `python3 -m pip install --editable .` for CLI app to work with the entry point of `cli`

 ### Running the pizza parlour application